2010 Oklahoma state budget: Overview

 The state budget for fiscal year 2010 began with a decrease in tax revenues of almost $310 million, or 4.4%, from the previous fiscal year.
 A primary reason for this decrease was enactment of House Bill 1172 in 2006.
 HB1172 enacted the largest tax cut in state history by lowering the state income tax rate from 6.25% in 2006 to 5.25% in 2011.
 HB1172 also increased the standard deduction to match the federal standard deduction in 2010.
 The American Recovery and Reinvestment Act of 2009 was passed February 2009 and the State applied for money available under the act.
 This included $404 million for the state Medicaid program and $236 million for education, among others.
 These funds allowed the Oklahoma Legislature to balance the state budget.

-Early on in the fiscal year, the effects of the late-2000s recession reached Oklahoma and caused tax revenues to decrease significantly.
+Early on in the fiscal year, the effects of the Great Recession reached Oklahoma and caused tax revenues to decrease significantly.
 The Governor's Office reported that tax revenues decreased $1.2 billion between July 2009 and September 2009.
 This decrease caused Governor Brad Henry to order all state agencies to decrease their budgets by 5%.
 By November 2009, Governor Henry ordered the cuts increased to 7% and then to 7.5% by January 2010.
 By the end of the fiscal year, tax revenues had decreased from an estimated $6.8 billion in 2009 to $5.3 billion in 2010, a net decrease of 22%.